X. J. Kennedy: Writing career

 In the early 1970s, Kennedy and his wife Dorothy co-edited the influential journal Counter/Measures, a precursor in the New Formalist movement to The Reaper and The Formalist.
 He also served as poetry editor of The Paris Review.
 Kennedy's poetry has been published in The New Yorker, Poetry, and The Hudson Review.
 He became a freelance writer in 1978.

 Kennedy is most recognized for his light verse, and was the first recipient of the American Academy of Arts and Letters' Michael Braude Award for Light Verse.
-His first book, Nude Descending a Staircase, won the 1961 Lamont Poetry Prize of the Academy of American Poets, and his dozens of books have won awards, including Guggenheim and National Arts Council fellowships, a grant from the National Endowment for the Arts, the Bess Hokin Prize from Poetry magazine, and a Los Angeles Times Book Award for poetry (in 1985 for Cross Ties: Selected Poems), the 1969-1970 Shelley Memorial Award, the Golden Rose of the New England Poetry Club, honorary degrees from Lawrence and Adelphi Universities and Westfield State College.
+His first book, Nude Descending a Staircase, won the 1961 Lamont Poetry Prize of the Academy of American Poets, and his dozens of books have won awards, including Guggenheim and National Arts Council fellowships, a grant from the National Endowment for the Arts, the Bess Hokin Prize from Poetry magazine, and a Los Angeles Times Book Award for poetry (in 1985 for Cross Ties: Selected Poems), the 1969–1970 Shelley Memorial Award, the Golden Rose of the New England Poetry Club, honorary degrees from Lawrence and Adelphi Universities and Westfield State College.
 Kennedy received the National Council of Teachers of English Year 2000 Award for Excellence in Children's Poetry.
-He received the 2004 Poets' Prize for his work, The Lords of Misrule: Poems 1992-2002.
+He received the 2004 Poets' Prize for his work, The Lords of Misrule: Poems 1992–2002.
 Kennedy accepted the Poetry Society of America's Robert Frost Medal for lifetime service to poetry in 2009.
 In 2015, he received the Jackson Poetry Prize, awarded by Poets & Writers.

 Kennedy also wrote a series of children's poetry books (Brats), translated Aristophanes' Lysistrata into English, and edited the anthology Tygers of Wrath: Poems of Hate, Anger, and Invective (University of Georgia Press, 1981).
 Kennedy edited several editions of the textbook anthology Literature: An Introduction to Fiction, Poetry, and Drama.
 With his wife Dorothy and scholar Jane E. Aaron, he is the editor of The Bedford Reader, a collegiate literature textbook used for teaching to the AP English Language and Composition test.

 Family

-Kennedy has had five children and six grandchildren with his wife Dorothy Mintzlaff Kennedy (1931-2018), and he resides in Peabody, Massachusetts.
+Kennedy has five children and six grandchildren with his wife Dorothy Mintzlaff Kennedy (1931–2018), and he resides in Peabody, Massachusetts.